1850–51 United States Senate elections

 The 1850–51 United States Senate elections were held on various dates in various states.
 As these U.S. Senate elections were prior to the ratification of the Seventeenth Amendment in 1913, senators were chosen by state legislatures.
 Senators were elected over a wide range of time throughout 1850 and 1851, and a seat may have been filled months late or remained vacant due to legislative deadlock.
 In these elections, terms were up for the senators in Class 1.

 The Democratic Party lost seats, but retained a majority in the Senate.
+This was the last election until 2006 that the Class 1 Vermont seat voted for a non-Republican.